-Eddie nodded and took off on his snowmobile in the direction of the open field.
-As he sped away, Haley noticed that he was wearing only a tee-shirt and shorts and was bare-footed.
+Eddie nodded and took off on his snowmobile toward the open field.
+As he sped away, Haley noticed he was wearing only a tee-shirt and shorts and was bare-footed.
 Strange apparel to be wearing in sub-zero temperatures, even for those accustomed and acclimated to that type of weather.
 On his right shoulder, fresh blood was visible on his white shirt.

 Eddie stopped momentarily as he reached the snowy field, looking back at the truck.
 When the glow of the headlights reflected in his eyes, Haley was certain that they glowed the same shade of red as the eye that had peeked in at her through the car window.